Run surveys. Get insights. Unlock growth.

 Voice of the customer feedback comprises many different elements.
 Source

-You may think that this is just your regular customer feedback and wonder what the difference is.
+You may think this is just your regular customer feedback and wonder what the difference is.
 What makes Voice of the Customer feedback different is that it focuses on the individual customer rather than trying to lump all responses together in aggregated data sets.

 One of the most important aspects of this type of feedback lies in the increased focus on closing the feedback loop.
 In other words, once a customer leaves their feedback and you make changes based on their input, you let them know about this.